GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 web](https://blog.google/products/chrome/update-testing-privacy-sandbox-web/)
-and the path towards phasing out third-party cookies. **Your feedback as web developers and site owners** has been instrumental in demonstrating the importance of spending more time to get the proposals right and ensure there's sufficient opportunity to test, integrate, and optimize the new solutions.
-In this post, we have more detail on testing plans, including our intent to increase the traffic volume in the unified Privacy Sandbox Relevance and Measurement origin trial in August, and extend the duration of the trial.
+and the path towards phasing out third-party cookies. **Your feedback as web developers and site owners** has been instrumental in demonstrating the importance of spending more time to get the proposals right and ensuring there's enough opportunity to test, integrate, and optimize the new solutions.
+This post includes more detail on testing plans, including our intent to increase the traffic volume in the unified Privacy Sandbox Relevance and Measurement origin trial in August, and extend the duration of the trial.

 {% Aside %}